Amog-OS/AmogOS/README.md

 - (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to [here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing AmogOS
-- Now You can test out AmogOS online without installing at DistroTest: https://distrotest.net/AmogOS/.
+- Now you can test out AmogOS online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest is just slow, AmogOS actually runs extremely well even on my old 2013 laptop)

 ## Website
 - Our website is at https://www.amogos.studio, designed by our web developer Fengzi (he's too sus to keep his full name here).
 Also check out our partner OS [Jostro OS](https://github.com/jostroOS/jostro).
 The official startpage for AmogOS is at https://www.amogos.studio/startpage/. just

 ## Merch
 - Now stocking very sus stickers (we priced it as cheap as possible so pls buy some my family is starving from the among us skins I'm purchasing). (also use code `IMBROKE` for 5$ off and `SUSSYBAKA` for free shipping). https://merch.amogos.studio/